John Branca: Background

-While in New York with his father, Branca was immersed in the game of baseball however, upon his move to Los Angeles to live with his mother, Branca developed a passion for the guitar.
-By the age of 13, Branca had started a rock band, The Other Half and by 16, his band, Pasternak Progress has secured a independent record deal and occasionally opened for The Doors at LA's Hullabaloo Club.
+While in New York with his father, Branca was immersed in the game of baseball; however, upon his move to Los Angeles to live with his mother, Branca developed a passion for the guitar.
+By the age of 13, Branca had started a rock band, The Other Half, and by 16, his band Pasternak Progress secured an independent record deal and occasionally opened for the Doors at LA's Hullabaloo Club.
 Focused on being a musician, Branca was eventually expelled from boarding school.
-His mother's ultimatum to "get a job or go to college" caused Branca obtained his GED and enrolled in Los Angeles City College as a music major.
-For his junior year, he transferred to Occidental College and graduated cum laude with a degree in political science.
-Branca then attended UCLA School of Law, serving as editor-in-chief of one of the law reviews, and received his degree in 1975.
+His mother's ultimatum to "get a job or go to college" convinced Branca to obtain his GED and to enroll in Los Angeles City College as a music major.
+Ahead of his junior year, he transferred to Occidental College and graduated cum laude with a degree in political science.
+Branca then attended UCLA School of Law, serving as editor-in-chief of one of the law reviews, and received his J.D. degree in 1975.

-While working as an estate planner at the firm of Kindel & Anderson, Branca came across a Time profile of Elton John which mentioned entertainment lawyers.
+While working as an estate planner at the firm of Kindel & Anderson, Branca came across a Time profile of Elton John, which mentioned entertainment lawyers.
 Branca realized that this field of law was his true calling.
 One of Branca's early clients was Priscilla Presley.

 In 2019, he was named "World's #1 Music Attorney" by Marquis Who's Who.